-Significant Difficulties Encountered During the Audit (Ref: Para.
+Significant Difficulties Encountered during the Audit (Ref: Para.
 16(b))

-- A18.
-Significant difficulties encountered during the audit may include such matters as: - Significant delays in management, or those charged with governance providing required information. - An unnecessarily brief time within which to complete the audit. - Extensive unexpected effort required to obtain sufficient appropriate audit evidence. - The unavailability of expected information. - Restrictions imposed on the auditor by management or those charged with governance. - Management's, or where appropriate, those charged with governance's, unwillingness to make or extend its assessment of the entity's ability to continue as a going concern when requested.
+- A21.
+Significant difficulties encountered during the audit may include such matters as: - Significant delays by management, the unavailability of entity personnel, or an unwillingness by management to provide information necessary for the auditor to perform the auditor's procedures. - An unreasonably brief time within which to complete the audit. - Extensive unexpected effort required to obtain sufficient appropriate audit evidence. - The unavailability of expected information.